wayofthepie/coursera-getting-and-cleaning-data-project/Codebook.md

 Feature names containing **Jerk** stands for the time rate of change of acceleration.

-Those with **Mag** stand for the magnitude, calculated using the euclidean norm, of the respective measurement in its three dimensions - e.g. AccMag is the magnitude of acceleration the X Y and Z axes.
+Those with **Mag** stand for the magnitude, calculated using the euclidean norm, of the respective measurement in its three dimensions - e.g. AccMag is the magnitude of acceleration in the X Y and Z axes.

 ### Mean of time based measurements